1solation/MagicMirrorDashboard/README.md

 # MagicMirrorDashboard

-Cloned from the Original MagicMirror.
+Cloned & simplified from the Original MagicMirror to keep it as light weight as possible.
 [MagicMirror2](https://github.com/MichMich/MagicMirror) has now superseded the original.
 Refer to MagicMirror2 for more information.

 ## Documentation